ircv3/ircv3-specifications/core/metadata.md

     METADATA * UNSUB <key1> [<key2> ...]

-Clients use this subcommand to unsubscribe from updates for the given keys.
+This subcommand lets clients unsubscribe from updates for the given keys.

 Servers process the given keys, and: